snowflakedb/pdo_snowflake/README.rst

 **Note**: Snowflake supports only thread-safe versions of PHP.

-You must install Microsoft Visual Studio 2019 (VS16) or earlier with the C++ development installer option.
+You must install Microsoft Visual Studio 2019 (VS16) with the C++ development installer option.

 To build the PHP driver for Windows: